WICG/webpackage/go/bundle/README.md

   -o signed.wbn
 ```

-#### Using Integrity Block
+#### Using `integrity-block` sub-command

-`sign-bundle -signType integrityblock` takes an existing bundle file, an ed25519 private key, and emits a new bundle file with cryptographic signature added to the integrity block.
+`sign-bundle integrity-block` takes an existing bundle file, an ed25519 private key, and emits a new bundle file with cryptographic signature added to the integrity block.

-`sign-bundle` updates a bundle prepending the web bundle with an integrity block containing a stack of signatures over the hash of the web bundle.
+It updates a bundle prepending the web bundle with an integrity block containing a stack of signatures over the hash of the web bundle.
 To use this tool, you need an ed25519 private key in .pem format, which can be generated with: `openssl genpkey -algorithm Ed25519 -out ed25519key.pem`.

 ```
-sign-bundle \
+sign-bundle integrity-block \
-  -signType integrityblock \
   -i unsigned.wbn \
   -privateKey privkey.pem \
   -o signed.swbn
 ```

 See [integrityblock-explainer](../../explainers/integrity-signature.md) for more information about what an integrity block is.

+#### Using `dump-id` sub-command

+`sign-bundle dump-id` is a helper tool to print out the [Web Bundle ID](https://github.com/WICG/isolated-web-apps/blob/main/Scheme.md#signed-web-bundle-ids) which is corresponding to the given ed25519 key.
+The ID is base32-encoded lowercase representation of the ed25519 public key with a predefined suffix.

+Web Bundle ID can be used for example in the origin of an Isolated Web App.

 ### dump-bundle
 `dump-bundle` dumps the content of a web bundle in a human readable form.
 To